Russia’s war on Ukraine has continued to escalate in 2024 and shows no signs of abating.

 The EU has mobilised all available resources to enable emergency assistance into Ukraine.

-In February 2022, the Russian invasion of Ukraine triggered the fastest-growing refugee crisis in the world, forcing millions of people to leave their homes.
+In February 2022, the Russian invasion of Ukraine triggered the fastest-growing displacement crisis in the world.
+Millions of people were forced to leave Ukraine, while millions more were displaced within the country.

 The majority of those fleeing Ukraine were women and children.

-An estimated 17.6 million people will require humanitarian assistance in 2023.
+An estimated 14.6 million people need humanitarian assistance in 2024.

 Needs inside the country

-The worst situation is currently seen in eastern Ukraine, especially along the frontlines, in southern Ukraine, and the non-government controlled areas.
+The situation is most severe in eastern Ukraine, especially along the frontlines, in southern Ukraine, and in the Russian-occupied territories.

 Russia’s war on Ukraine has provoked serious humanitarian challenges.
 Ensuring safe access for humanitarian organisations is essential to deliver relief items and enable safe evacuations from areas under attack.

-Millions of people do not have access to basic services, including water, electricity, and heating, while food supplies are running low.
+Millions of people do not have access to basic services, including water, electricity, and heating.

-The war has provoked significant protection challenges as civilians are exposed to shelling, armed violence, mines, family separation, looting or eviction, and human trafficking.
+The war has provoked significant protection challenges as civilians are exposed to shelling, armed violence, mines, family separation, looting or eviction, and loss off safe housing and shelter

 The safety risks for women and girls are extremely worrying, as well as the situation of the most vulnerable groups (children, older persons, persons with disabilities, and LGBTIQ+ people).
-It is estimated that 3.6 million people, primarily women and girls, require prevention and response services to gender-based violence.
+It is estimated that at least 2.5 million people, primarily women and girls, require prevention and response services to gender-based violence.

 The international community is extremely concerned about the violations of international humanitarian law and war crimes.